pyOpenSci/lessons/clean-modular-code/activity-3/clean-code-activity-3.md

 +++ {"editable": true, "slideshow": {"slide_type": ""}}

+(clean-code-activity-3)=
 # Activity 3: Tests & Checks for your code

-* In [activity 1](../activity-1/clean-code-activity-1), you made your code cleaner and more usable using expressive variable names and docstrings to document the module.
+* In [activity 1](../activity-1/clean-code-activity-1), you made your code cleaner and more usable using [expressive variable names](python-expressive) and docstrings to document the module.
-* In [activity 2](../activity-2/clean-code-activity-2), you made your code more DRY ("Don't Repeat Yourself") using documented functions and conditionals.
+* In [activity 2](../activity-2/clean-code-activity-2), you made your code more DRY ("Don't Repeat Yourself") using documented [functions](write-functions) and [conditionals](python-conditionals).

-In this activity, you will build checks into your workflow to handle data processing "features".
+In this activity, you will build checks into your workflow using [try/except](try-except) blocks added to functions to handle data processing "features".

 +++ {"editable": true, "slideshow": {"slide_type": ""}}

 ### Real world data processing & workflows and edge cases

-Real-world data rarely can be imported without "work arounds".
+Real-world data rarely can be imported without "work-arounds".
 You will often find unusual data entries and values you don't expect.
-Sometimes, these values are documented - for example, a 9999 may represent a missing value in a dataset.
+Sometimes, these values are documented - for example, a `9999` may represent a missing value in a dataset.
 Other times, there are typos and other errors in the data that you need to handle.
 These unusual values or instances in a dataset or workflow are sometimes called "edge cases".

 Writing robust code that handles unexpected values will make your code run smoothly and fail gracefully.
 This type of code, which combines functions (or classes) and checks within the functions that handle messy data, will make your code easier to maintain.

-Things like helpful error messages and fast failing will also improve the experience for someone else using your code - OR your future self.
+Things like helpful error messages and fast failing will also improve the experience for someone else using your code--OR your future self.

 :::{tip}
 Using functions, classes, and methods (functions within a class) is a great first step in handling messy data.
 A function or method provides a modular unit you can test outside of the workflow for the edge cases you may encounter.
 Also, because a function is a modular unit, you can add elements to handle unexpected processing features as you build your workflow.

-Once you have these functions and methods, you can add checks using conditional statements and try/except blocks that anticipate edge cases and errors that you may encounter when processing your data.
+Once you have these functions and methods, you can add checks using conditional statements and [try/except](try-except) blocks that anticipate edge cases and errors that you may encounter when processing your data.
 :::

 ## Manage the unexpected